dbca-wa/dbca-utils/README.md

 workflow in the project.
 Update the project version in `pyproject.toml` and tag the required commit with the same value to trigger a release.

+Build the project locally using Poetry:

+    poetry build

 ## Installation

 1. Install via pip/Poetry/etc.: `pip install dbca-utils`